barentsen/tess-cutout-benchmark/README.md

 | TESSCut        | 10       |     1 |   0.33

-## Further work
+## Possible further work

 Questions not yet investigated include:
+* How does the performance compare to a typical home network?
+* What if a more powerful EC2 instance was used?
+What would the speed-up be when using e.g. 32 cores instead of the 4 provided by TIKE?
-* What is the performance if the astrocut function were implemented as an AWS Lambda service?
+* What if the astrocut function were implemented as an AWS Lambda service?
-* What if the astrocut cube files were available locally?
+* What if the astrocut cube files were available locally to the instance?
 * What if the astrocut cube files were converted to the `zarr` file format first, which provides native support for cloud-based cutouts.